Negligent Driver Cause Your Crash?

 For this reason, it is important to seek the advice of a North Carolina car accident attorney after any kind of traffic collision.

 Hurt by a Negligent Driver?
-Contact a NC Car Accident Attorney Today
+Contact a North Carolina Car Accident Attorney Today

 For years, Riddle & Brantley has provided injury victims with comprehensive legal counsel and guidance throughout the entire process of a car accident claim.
-Our knowledgeable team of attorneys and paralegals can work with you to build a strong case to ensure that you receive the compensation you deserve under North Carolina law.
+Our knowledgeable team of North Carolina car accident lawyers and paralegals can work with you to build a strong case to ensure that you receive the compensation you deserve under North Carolina law.

 We have several offices located throughout the state and proudly serve the following areas:

 We also serve many more local towns and cities as well as areas nationwide.
-To find out how we can help you with your accident claim, contact us today at (800) 525-7111 or complete an online review form.
+To find out how we can help you with your accident claim, contact us today at (800) 525-7111 or complete our convenient online contact form.
 Staff members are on-hand to take your call and connect you with one of our lawyers.
 We offer service to new clients 24 hours a day, 7 days a week.